webdriverio/webdriverio/docs/guide/getstarted/configuration.md

 # Configuration

-If you create a WebdriverIO instance you need to define couple of options in order to set the proper capabilities and settings.
+If you create a WebdriverIO instance, you need to define some options in order to set the proper capabilities and settings.
 When calling the `remote` method like:

 ```js